EarthCruiser: GZL 500

-MOD (2018–2021)
+MOD (2018– CURRENT )

 The MOD, an acronym for "My Own Design," was EarthCruiser's most customizable product and considered to be a low-cost version of the GZL.
 Introduced in 2018, the slide-in fiberglass camper body came in a cab-over configuration with a pop-up roof and overhead lights.
 Additionally, the unit had a variety of PAKs (Personal Accessory Kits) that could be added or removed from the camper.
 PAK options included small or large seat boxes, sink system, storage cabinet, counter extension, toilet cabinet, and a cooler cabinet.

-MOD 300
+MOD 300 CURRENT

 The 300 was a narrow version of the MOD, designed to fit 2012 or newer mid-size pickup trucks including the Toyota Tacoma, Chevrolet Colorado, GMC Canyon, Dodge Dakota, Honda Ridgeline, and Ford Ranger.
 The unit weighed about 700 pounds.

-MOD 400
+MOD 400 CURRENT

 The 400 was a wide version of the MOD, designed to fit 2012 or newer full-size pickup trucks including the Toyota Tundra, Nissan Titan, Chevrolet Silverado, GMC Sierra, Dodge Ram 1500, and Ford F-150.The unit weighed about 800 pounds.